SK-EID/smart-id-java-client/README.md

 If user's app doesn't support displaying verification code choice then system falls back to displaying text and PIN input.

 ```
+try {
     SmartIdSignature smartIdSignature = client
         .createSignature()
         .withDocumentNumber("PNOEE-10101010005-Z1B2-Q")
         .withSignableHash(hashToSign)
         .withCertificateLevel("QUALIFIED")
         .withAllowedInteractionsOrder(Arrays.asList(
                 Interaction.verificationCodeChoice("My confirmation message that is no more than 60 chars"),
-            Interaction.displayTextAndPIN("My confirmation message that is no more than 60 chars")
+                Interaction.displayTextAndPIN(     "My confirmation message that is no more than 60 chars")
         ))
         .sign();
+}
+catch (UserSelectedWrongVerificationCodeException wrongVerificationCodeException) {
+    System.out.println("User selected wrong verification code from 3-code choice");
+}
 ```

 ### Long confirmation message with fallback to PIN